JBowen96/Scrum-Interactive/README.md

-# Scrum-Interactive
+# Nsap-to-It

 ##Description

-Scrum-Interactive is an efficient and easily operated project-tracking management database that allows users to monitor projects within the company.
+Snap To It is an efficient and easily operated project-tracking management database that allows users to monitor projects within the company.
 This visual work management tool facilitates corporative teams to ideate, plan, manage, and finalize their work in a collaborative, productive, and organized way without the headaches and complications other websites offer.

 ###Table of Contents
 Installation